fraxflax/nw-watchdog/documentation/WIP-TODO.md

 * Changed logfile and pidfile for systemd services:<br>
   `--pidfile=/run/nw-watchdog/SERVICENAME.pid` _(instead of `/run/nw-watchdog-SERVICENAME.pid`)_<br>
   and `--logfile=/var/log/nw-watchdog/SERVICENAME.log` _(instead of `/var/log/nw-watchdog-SERVICENAME.log`)_

+* New alert state: __INITIAL__<br>
+  For alerting of initial problems that needs to be resolved before proceeding.

+* __Initial device check__<br>
+  If an interface is specified with `--interface` or `--force-interface` an initial check for existance of the device is made.
+  Attempts to bring it up is performed unless `--no-interface-reset` is specified.
+Using `--force-interface` will require the interface to come up before proceeding.
+This addresses the bug of when a non existing interface was specified as `--force-interface` TARGET could be considered UP if reachable via other paths.

 ## TODO
 Planned future features / changes.